 The DMO could be the subject of an external attack on its IT systems and infrastructure.
 Through its activities the DMO gathers, disseminates and maintains sensitive information including market sensitive information and personal data about staff and market participants.
 The DMO seeks to ensure the highest standards of data protection and information management.
 The DMO, including CRND, continues to work to maintain the required level of protective security covering physical, personnel and information security and is particularly aware of the growing threat posed by cyber security risk.
-IT and data security risks continued to be a specific area of focus in 2021-2022 and the DMO's IT team have been enhancing the security environment and appropriateness of transaction systems and processes.
-The focus was in identifying and mitigating any changes to IT and data security risks as a result of continuous remote working.
+IT and data security risks continued to be a specific area of focus in 2022-2023 and the DMO's IT team have been enhancing the detective, protective and recovery security controls.